sabotrax/MiaPlayer/README.md

 Role: Always clear the playlist before adding titles or attach them to the existing list.

 Text: toggle_party_mode
-Role: Titles are kept in the playlist after playback or are removed from it.
+Role: Titles are kept on the playlist after playback or are removed from it.

 Text: shutdown_in_45
 Role: Slumber mode.
 Shutdown the player after 45 minutes (possible values 1-99).
 Turns off the LED strip.